The 12 Best Things to Do in Munich, Germany

 They are massive, so you might want to share!

-We don’t think we’ve been into a larger drinking establishment than this.
+We don’t think we’ve been in a larger drinking establishment than this.

-Historical sidenote – Adolf Hitler announced the official program of the Nazi Party to a meeting of around 2,000 people at the Hofbräuhaus on 24 February 1920.
+Historical sidenote – Adolf Hitler announced the official program of the Nazi Party to a meeting of around 2,000 people at the Hofbrรคuhaus on 24 February 1920.

 5 | Explore the Englischer Garten

-A superb green space called Englischer Garten is next to the city.
+A superb green space, the Englischer Garten, is located next to the city.

-In the Englischer Garten, beer gardens, a Chinese restaurant, a Chinese tower, waterfalls, rivers, and a replica Greek temple were built for Ludwig 1.
+In the Englischer Garten, a beer garden, a Chinese restaurant, a Chinese tower, waterfalls, rivers, and a replica of a Greek temple were built for Ludwig I.

 So, if you’re after a bit of a change from the city and fancy some green space and a long walk, this is the place to go.